 Read on for where to go snowmobiling in Iceland.

-Mýrdalsjökull Another option that's possible on a day trip from Reykjavík is to the south coast Mýrdalsjökull glacier.
-Tours operate on the Sólheimajökull glacier outlet of Mýrdalsjökull, roughly halfway between Skógafoss and Vík.
+Mýrdalsjökull Another option that’s possible on a day trip from Reykjavík is to the south coast Mýrdalsjökull glacier.
+Tours operate on the Sólheimajökull glacier outlet of Mýrdalsjökull, roughly halfway between Skógafoss waterfall and the town of Vík.

 Vatnajökull In the country’s southeast, there are snowmobiling opportunities on outlet glaciers that flow from the magnificent ice cap Vatnajökull.
 Pick-up is from easy-to-reach locations on the Ring Road.